oottppxx/enigma2/plugins/README.md

 Plugin release versions have 3 fields, major.minor.update, the major and minor being numeric and the update being alfanumeric.

-For most plugins, except for PLHeinz, the major and minor release numbers track the corresponding fields of the version of the OpenATV system where they were developed (currently OpenATV 6.2).
+For most plugins, the major and minor release numbers track the corresponding fields of the version of the OpenATV system where they were developed (currently OpenATV 6.2).

 The update field is generally (but not always) some number followed by one or more letters; numbers are bumped up when major changes are made to the code; letters are